+(1) As ART 131 is a junior-level course, it may not be applied to the major or minor in Film and Media Studies.

-- (1) ART 131 is a recommended junior-level course. - (2) Additional cross-listed courses will be identified.
-Please consult the Film and Media Studies Advisor for details. - (3) See §42.3.6 for regulations pertaining to cross-listed courses.
+(2) Additional cross-listed courses will be identified.
+Please consult the Film and Media Studies Advisor for details.